 How to choose the firmness of your mattress

 If you’re lucky, you might spend eight hours a day in bed.
 That’s one-third of your entire life.
 If you live for 75 years, you’ll spend an incredible 25 years in bed.
-That’s a sizable amount of time.
+That’s a sizeable amount of time.

 Lying down to sleep is generally seen as an opportunity to rest the body and mind ready for the next day.
 It’s vitally important then, that you are comfortable and supported when you choose to rest your head.

 Sleeping on the wrong mattress can cause or exacerbate physical issues and, even though you might not notice, it could impact your sleep.
 If you’re not sleeping well, that will have a knock-on effect on all aspects of your life, from your ability to concentrate at work, to your reflexes when you’re driving your car, to your ability to deal with irritants.